mayankgxp/RandomUserFinder-UI/README.md

-# RandomUserUi
+# RandomUserFinder-UI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.1 and it contains the login screen along with displaying random users over the UI.
+This project is built upon Angular 17 framework.

 ## Development server